tlambert03/pycudadecon/README.md

 |  9.0  | ≥ 384.81     | ≥ 385.54   | `conda install llspylibs=<version>=cu9.0`  |

 ...where `<version>` is the version of llspylibs you'd like to install (use `conda search llspylibs` to see available versions)

+If you run into trouble, feel free to [open an issue](https://github.com/tlambert03/pycudadecon/issues) and describe your setup.

 ## Usage